-Margaret Thatcher portrait saved from tip to be auctioned
+Margaret Thatcher portrait saved from tip breaks sale expectations

 - Published

-A portrait of Margaret Thatcher which was rescued from a waste disposal site is to be sold at auction.
+A portrait of Margaret Thatcher rescued from a rubbish tip has sold at auction for a higher-than-expected £1,100.

-The unsigned oil painting was a gift to the former prime minister and was kept in a storage unit in London.
+The unsigned oil painting was a gift to the former prime minister and had been kept in a storage unit in London.

-It was sent for disposal 20 years ago when it was left uncollected and was rescued by the seller's father, who worked in the waste industry.
+It was sent for disposal 20 years ago but was rescued by the seller's father, who worked in the waste industry.

-Auctioneers Sworders expect the portrait to sell for up to £700 at auction later.
+Auctioneers Sworders, which had expected it to sell for up to £700, said it had attracted a lot of interest and was sold to a buyer in the UK.

 The painting of Mrs Thatcher, from Grantham in Lincolnshire, was a birthday present from Professor Bacharuddin Jusuf Habibie, who later became president of Indonesia.